Is My Kid Smoking Pot?

 What's that smell?

 Marijuana has a very distinct smell similar to a skunk's spray.
 It may also be compared to the smell of burnt lawn clippings.
 An easy way to simulate the smell, so you know what you're looking for, is to burn a dried leaf from a maple tree.
-Although not exactly the same, the smell is very similar to that of burnt marijuana.
+Although not exactly the same, the smell is very similar to that of burning marijuana.

 It’s in the eyes...